appinlet/The-Courier-Guy-Shipping-for-WooCommerce/the-courier-guy/readme.txt

 = Why choose The Courier Guy? =

 The Courier Guy has built a strong reputation through strong customer relations and effective personal service.
-Today The Courier Guy is trusted, recognized and the fastest growing courier company in South Africa.
+Today The Courier Guy is trusted, recognised and the fastest growing courier company in South Africa.

 == Installation ==